advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter7.md

 }
 ```

-From the code analysis, it°Øs clear that deadlocks lead to a substantial amount of log output.
+From the code analysis, it's clear that deadlocks lead to a substantial amount of log output.
 The ignored errors observed during testing are connected to these deadlocks.
 The CATS algorithm helps reduce the number of ignored errors, resulting in fewer log outputs.
 This problem can be consistently reproduced.

 Given this context, several considerations emerge: